oanguenot/webrtcmetrics/README.md

 ### Breaking changes coming with version 5.0

-Version 5.0 comes with a support of multi streams within a single **RTCPeerConnection**.
+Version 5.0 comes with a support of multi streams within a single `RTCPeerConnection`.
 Reports and tickets generated contain statistics for each stream:

-- **For report**: Properties `audio` and `video` properties contain now the list streams.
+- **For report**: Properties `audio` and `video` properties contain now the list of all streams captured.
 Each stream entry contains the statistics.

 - **For ticket**: There is a new property `ssrc` which contains the list of all streams captured during the call.
 Each stream has its own global statistics.